websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 - There are two different templates in this JSON output: `"name": "Foo"` and `"name": "Goo"`.
 - The `contentStructureId` field indicates the Web Content Structure linked to the Template.
 - `templateScript` includes the script in the language specified in `programmingLanguage`.
-In this example, the language is FreeMarker.
+In this example, FreeMarker is the language.
 - The `templateScript` field in the `Foo` Template includes the image field, referenced in `<#if (ImageReference.getData())></#if>`.
 The `templateScript` field in the `Goo` Template doesn't include this reference.

 ```bash